FastComments/fastcomments-blog/src/content/en/(02-17-2026) Email Notification Frequency Update.md

 ### API Support

 The notification frequency is also available via the API.
-The user-level setting is the <div class="code">notificationFrequency</div> field, and per-subscription overrides can be set via the subscription's <div class="code">notificationFrequency</div> field.
+The user-level setting is the `notificationFrequency` field, and per-subscription overrides can be set via the subscription's `notificationFrequency` field.
 See the [API documentation](https://docs.fastcomments.com/guide-api.html) for details.

 ### In Conclusion